CZ, Klenova u Klatov: Castle, Chateau, and Gallery

 Statues and art objects scattered around complete the whole compound.
 St Jan Nepomucky is the longest standing statue here, it is in the Baroquo style.
 Then there is the bronze bull of Vincenc Vingler.
 The bronz cuttle-fish by Jaroslav Rona stands behind the granary.
 Actually, the whole area resembles rather a park devoted to sculptures.
 There is a gallery of 19th century sandstone sculptures around an old chestnut tree.

 Guided tour takes around 40 minutes to complete.
-In 2016, the tickets cost 70 and 30 crowns and include the tour of the castle, permanent exhibits on the ground floor, and temporary exhibitions (chateau, granary, castle exteriors).
+Tickets include a tour of the castle, permanent exhibits on the ground floor, and temporary exhibitions (chateau, granary, castle exteriors).
 Do not forget to walk around the castle along the trail which follows the moat.
 Also popular is the torso of the Baroque Loreto chapel.
 It is situated on the opposite hill.
 The easiest way to get there is by walking from the village of Loreta.
 Monumental Baroque chateau in Tynec is also an interesting structure.
 It was built by Giovanni Battista Alliprandi.
 Being private ownership, the chateau is not open to the public.

 GPS: 49°19'54.0"N 13°13'43.2"E